 Optimizing CPU-Intensive Devices

-To optimize performance in Ableton Live on macOS and Windows, follow these tips to reduce the performance impact of devices in your Live Set.
+To optimize performance in Ableton Live, follow these tips to reduce the performance impact of devices in your Live Set:

-To reduce performance impact of a specific track containing CPU-intensive devices, Freeze or Freeze and Flatten the track.
+To reduce performance impact of a specific track containing CPU-intensive devices, you can render or temporarily render the track's contents.
+This converts dynamic instrument or MIDI processing into "frozen" audio to reduce CPU load.

 To resample a track, create a new Audio Track and record the output of the affected track.
 You can then deactivate the devices on the original track, or delete it.

 Return tracks allow audio from multiple tracks to be sent through the same instance of an effect, reducing the number of device instances needed.
-Learn more about routing audio in the Live Manual
+Learn more about routing audio in the Ableton Reference Manual.

 Reduce polyphony of your devices, plug-ins and multisample instruments.
 The fewer voices currently in use, the less CPU is used.